 A small incision will be made in your groin, arm, or wrist.
 A catheter will be inserted into your artery and moved to the blockage.
-You may be given dye so your surgeon can see the blockage clearly.
-He will use a cutting device to remove the plaque from your artery.
+Contrast liquid may be used to help your surgeon see the blockage clearly.
+He or she will use a cutting device to remove the plaque from your artery.
 Your incision will be closed with stitches.

 What are the risks of the procedure?